 Reason: In the documentation provided by the education provider prior to the visit there were instances of lack of accuracy and clarity when referring to the Health Professions Council.
-At the time of the visit there was no information online accessible for potential students in regards to this new programme.
-The online documentation for the pre-existing programme had a misleading statement in that it claimed the programme led to successful students achieving "professional registration as an Operating Department Practitioner" rather than eligibility to apply to our register only.
+The online documentation for this programme had a misleading statement in that it claimed the programme led to successful students achieving "professional registration as an Operating Department Practitioner" rather than eligibility to apply to our register only.
 Additionally throughout the documentation there were typographical errors in the spelling of the 'Health Professions Council' and the 'Standards of Proficiency'.
 This is inaccurate and confusing information.
-Therefore, in order to provide students with the correct information to make an informed choice about whether to join the programme and to prevent confusion amongst students on the programme, the visitors require revised documentation to take account of these inaccuracies and to ensure the new programme has the correct information available online.
+Therefore, in order to provide students with the correct information to make an informed choice about whether to join the programme and to prevent confusion amongst students on the programme, the visitors require revised documentation to take account of these inaccuracies and to ensure the programme has the correct information available online.